Aandeg Miikana (Crow's Path)

 Photo of Kiri Sidhu

-Kiri Sidhu
+Kiranpreet Sidhu

 Kiri is a Carleton alumnus who helped to oversee the project.
 Her favourite part was working with everybody and watching the project come to life from start to finish!